-Using UM Reports, units can create their own campus mail or email lists.
-This tool gives units the ability to customize a mailing list to best suit the individual needs of each mailing; e.g., campus, active appointments only, specific colleges, full/part time, employee group, appointment term exclusions, etc. Please refer to HRMS Business Process: Custom Campus Mailings & Email Lists (PDF) and familiarize yourself with the restrictions of the tool and the University guidelines for producing mass communications.
+Using UM Reports, units can customize a mailing list to best suit the individual needs of each mailing; e.g., active appointments only, specific colleges, full/part time, employee group, appointment term exclusions, etc. Please note: Updates to this process are underway.
+If you have questions or need to email a large audience (see Sending Mass Email to Large Audiences above), contact email@example.com.

 Each campus has targeted email newsletters that may be a better place for your message.
 Consider the following before sending your own mass email.

 Currents (newsletter for faculty and staff)